Michael Novogratz: Personal life

 In 2006, he bought Robert De Niro's $12.25 million duplex in Manhattan's Tribeca neighborhood.
 When he moved into De Niro's former residence, Mickey Rourke moved into Novogratz' former Meatpacking district residence.
 He and his wife Dora "Sukey" Caceres have four children.
 They also own a home in Amagansett, outside New York City.

 He has been a booster for the U.S. National Wrestling Team and an official spokesman for USA Wrestling.
 He was named the 2010 USA Wrestling Man of the Year and an Outstanding American by the National Wrestling Hall of Fame in 2007.
 When the International Olympic Committee cut Olympic Wrestling from the 2020 Summer Games, he campaigned for the sport's return.

 Net worth

 In September 2007, Novogratz was listed at #317 on the Forbes 400 with a net worth of $1.5 billion.
 He was ranked 962 on the March 2008 Forbes list of world billionaires with a net worth of $1.2 billion.
 The same year, he became a member of Kappa Beta Phi, a Wall Street "secret society" made up of wealthy financial executives.
 By 2012, after the decline of Fortress' stock price, his net worth had shrunk to $500 million.
 He supports Democratic political interests.
 He is also Governing Board Chair of The Bail Project.
+As of 2021, he owned $4.8 billion of cryptocurrency.
+That year, he appeared as himself in an episode of Billions.
+As of May 2025, his net worth is $5.5 billion, according to Forbes.